cherylz/castalleys/README.md

 #### Building

 - Major steps: Build a static version.
 Then move on to build an interactive version by adding features one at a time.
-- For each major step, repeat the process of 'build, test, deploy, debug, commit to GitHub'.
+- For each major step, repeat the process of 'build, test, deploy, commit to GitHub'.

 #### Quality

-- For improving the app quality, [Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to audit pages.
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to audit the app.
-- For improving the code quality, [Prettier](https://prettier.io/) was used.
+- [Prettier](https://prettier.io/) was used to format the code.